ladyeklipse/ZX-Pokemaster/README.txt

 ===========================================================
 V. Version history
 ===========================================================
+1.1.
+ - Improved filenames.
+Now they are more TOSEC-compliant.
+ - Improved GUI interface.
+ - Fixed bug: stumbling upon malformed zip file will not stop sorting other files.
+ - Filter files by languages.
+ - Making all files and folders CamelCased (to fit more information on screen).
+ - Renaming files and folders to 8.3 standart for esxDOS.
+ - Excluding x-rated games.
+ - Custom naming schemes for files.
+ - Restricting amount of files per folder.

 1.01.
 Fixed major bugs:
  - Game names are restricted to 50 characters (currently hardcoded constant) to avoid 256 chars per path restriction in most operating systems.
  - Output path can now be equal to one of the input paths - this use case is now handled properly.